eluv-io/elv-dapp-sample/README.md

 of the wallet client, and this remains in the main `src/` directory for reference.
 We have left this in this state, alongside a few other `test` apps, to most easily show how to build variations alongside it.

-## TODO

-Currently this repo HAS THE ENTIRE elv-media-wallet source inside it.

-Next order of business is to get rid of all that and import it instead.